B-MoCA: Benchmarking Mobile Device Control Agents across Diverse Configurations

 Abstract

-Developing autonomous agents for mobile devices can significantly enhance user interactions by offering increased efficiency and accessibility.
-However, despite the growing interest in mobile device control agents, the absence of a commonly adopted benchmark makes it challenging to quantify scientific progress in this area.
-In this work, we introduce B-MoCA: a novel benchmark designed specifically for evaluating mobile device control agents.
-To create a realistic benchmark, we develop B-MoCA based on the Android operating system and define 60 common daily tasks.
-Importantly, we incorporate a randomization feature that changes various aspects of mobile devices, including user interface layouts and language settings, to assess generalization performance.
-We benchmark diverse agents, including agents employing large language models (LLMs) or multi-modal LLMs as well as agents trained from scratch using human expert demonstrations.
-While these agents demonstrate proficiency in executing straightforward tasks, their poor performance on complex tasks highlights significant opportunities for future research to enhance their effectiveness.
+Mobile device control agents can largely enhance user interactions and productivity by automating daily tasks.
+However, despite growing interest in developing practical agents, the absence of a commonly adopted benchmark in this area makes it challenging to quantify scientific progress.
+In this work, we introduce B-MoCA: a novel benchmark with interactive environments for evaluating and developing mobile device control agents.
+To create a realistic benchmark, we develop B-MoCA based on the Android operating system and define 131 common daily tasks.
+Importantly, we incorporate a randomization feature that changes the configurations of mobile devices, including user interface layouts and language settings, to assess generalization performance.
+We benchmark diverse agents, including agents employing large language models (LLMs) or multi-modal LLMs as well as agents trained with imitation learning using human expert demonstrations.
+While these agents demonstrate proficiency in executing straightforward tasks, their poor performance on complex tasks highlights significant opportunities for future research to improve effectiveness.

 MY ALT TEXT